Formal Methods of Software Design

 This course comes in two versions: for-credit, and not-for-credit.

-For-Credit: You must be registered at a university that accepts this
+For-Credit: You must be registered at a university that offers this

 course.
 There is a start date and a finish date for the course.
 There are

-three one-hour tests during the term, each worth 20%, and a two-hour exam at the end, worth 40%.
+tests during the term and an exam at the end.